silkroadnomad/deContact/README.md

 To run the Playwright test, use the command npx playwright test test.spec.js.
 This command will execute the test.spec.js test with Playwright.
 Make sure you have Playwright installed in your project

-npx playwright test test.spec.js --debug  --trace on npx playwright codegen
+npx playwright test BasicAddressExchange.spec.js --debug --trace on npx playwright test MyDevicesAutoSync.spec.js --debug  --trace on npx playwright codegen

 The command npx playwright codegen is a helpful tool provided by Playwright to facilitate writing test scripts.
 It launches a browser and records the user's interactions to generate a Playwright test script.